jay-Anonymous/MovieAppNeutralPaths/README.md

 ![image](https://user-images.githubusercontent.com/65393068/150742272-f88c16e0-3aae-4990-be68-f6f4e393277e.png)

-A Simple Movie Application using React JS ,allows the user to search and filter movies they want  from the MovieDB API
+A Simple Movie Application using React JS ,allows the user to search and filter movies they want  from the Rapid MovieDB API

 For UI creation HTML5 and CSS3 and material-UI are used